+P2: r1[x]...w2[x]...(c1 or a1) and (c2 or a2) in any order)

+A2: r1[x]...w2[x]...c2...r1[x]...c1

-P2: r1[x]...w2[x]...(c1 or a1) and (c2 or a2) in any order) A2: r1[x]...w2[x]...c2...r1[x]...c1 P3: r1[P]...w2[y in P]...(c1 or a1) and (c2 or a2) any order) A3: r1[P]...w2[y in P]...c2...r1[P]...c1
+P3: r1[P]...w2[y in P]...((c1 or a1) and (c2 or a2) any order)

+A3: r1[P]...w2[y in P]...c2...r1[P]...c1

 Section 3 analyzes the alternatives after more conceptual machinery has been developed and argues that the loose interpretation of the phenomena is required.
-Note that the English statement of ANSI SQL P3 just prohibits inserts to a predicate, but it is out intention that the P3 above prohibits any write (insert, update, delete) affecting a tuple satisfying the predicate once the predicate has been read.
+Note that the English statement of ANSI SQL P3 just prohibits inserts to a predicate, but P3 above intentionally prohibits any write (insert, update, delete) affecting a tuple satisfying the predicate once the predicate has been read.

-One other point should be made.
-This paper later deals with the concept of a multi-valued history (MV-history for short - see [BHG], Section 5).
+This paper deals later with the concept of a multi-valued history (MV-history for short - see [BHG], Chapter 5).
 Without going into details now, multiple versions of a data item may exist at one time in a multi-version system.
 Any read must be explicit about which version is being read.
-There have been attempts to relate ANSI Isolation definitions to multi-version systems as well as more common single-valued systems (SV-histories) of a standard locking scheduler.
-Even so, the English language statements of the phenomena P1, P2, and P3 imply single version-histories.
+There have been attempts to relate ANSI Isolation definitions to multi-version systems as well as more common single-version systems (SV-histories) of a standard locking scheduler.
+Even so, the English language statements of the phenomena P1, P2, and P3 imply single-version histories.
 This is how we interpret them in the next section.

 ANSI SQL defines four levels of isolation by the matrix of Table 1.
 Each isolation level is characterized by the phenomena that a transaction is forbidden to experience (loose or strict interpretations).
 However, the ANSI SQL specifications do not define the SERIALIZABLE isolation level solely in terms of these phenomena.
 Subclause 4.28, "SQL-transactions", in [ANSI] notes that the SERIALIZABLE isolation level must provide what is "commonly known as fully serializable execution."
-The prominence of the table compared to this extra proviso leads to a common misconception that disallowing the three phenomena defines a serializable isolation level that we call ANOMALY SERIALIZABLE in Table 1.
+The prominence of the table compared to this extra proviso leads to a common misconception that disallowing the three phenomena implies serializability.
+Histories that disallow the three phenomena are called ANOMALY SERIALIZABLE in Table 1.

 Since a loose interpretation of a phenomenon occurs in a larger set of histories than the strict interpretation, and the isolation levels are defined by the phenomena they are forbidden to experience, the fact that we argue in Section 3 for the loose interpretations means that we are arguing for more restrictive isolation levels (more histories will be disallowed).
 But Section 3 shows that even taking the loose interpretations of P1, P2, and P3, forbidding these phenomena does not guarantee true serializability.
 It would have been simpler in [ANSI] to drop P3 and just use Subclause 4.28 to define ANSI SERIALIZABLE.
-Note that able 1 is not a final result; it will be superseded by Table 3.
+Note that Table 1 is not a final result; it will be superseded by Table 3.